hongyusu/hongyusu.github.io/amt/_posts/2017-01-06-spark-streaming-kafka-avro-and-registry.md

 The implementation described in the previous section makes sure messages are in Avro format before sending into Kafka topic.
 In this section, we introduce a consumer as implemented in Spark Streaming framework.
 The consumer will eat Avro message produced by Kafka Avro producer and process the Avro message via Spark Streaming map reduce operations.

-It's good to point out here the difference between Spark streaming processing/transformation and Kafka processing/transformation is Spark engine is essentially working on a stream of RDDs which are created in a certain time window/interval.
+It's good to point out here the difference between Spark streaming processing/transformation and Kafka processing/transformation is that Spark engine essentially works on a stream of RDDs which are created in a certain time window/interval.

 1. Complete code can be found from [SparkKafkaConsumer.java](https://github.com/hongyusu/bigdata_etl/blob/master/streaming/src/main/java/streaming/SparkKafkaConsumer.java)

 1. Initialize Spark streaming context in which time window to generate RDDs is specified in `Duration.seconds()`

    ```java